 Money from a MERP can be used to pay for individual insurance premiums.
 This means that rather than offering a group plan and a MERP, employers can just offer the MERP and employees can use that money to buy their own individual policies.
 This allows employers to offer great benefits without dealing with the sky-rocketing costs and constant headaches of insurance.

 A lot of people have negative opinions about individual insurance, but those are generally based on misconceptions or horror stories from a decade ago.
 Individual insurance has come a long way recently and you can learn all about it by reading through the posts on this blog.
-In particular, look at these posts about how your employees can find guaranteed insurance if they have preexisting conditions.

 So now you know the basics about MERPs, but this obviously isn't enough information for you to decide if a MERP is right for your company.
 If you're interested in learning more, there are two sources you can go for more information.